AI for marketing

 EXAMPLE · 01

-Monday, AI pulls analytics, ad spend, and conversion data, drafts the report with insights and trends, flags performance drops.
+Early in the week, the AI pulls analytics, ad spend, and conversion data, drafts the report with insights and trends, and flags performance drops.

 EXAMPLE · 02